 Established in 1978, the Alabama Jazz Hall of Fame began with the induction of six charter members.
-Since then, more than 100 musicians have been honored with Hall of Fame status.
+Since then, more than 200 musicians, educators and jazz advocates have been honored with Hall of Fame status.

 1978 Charter Inductees